lastmjs/zwitterion/README.md

 #### Basic Usage

-For the most basic use, just call the executable from the command-line:
+For the most basic use, just call the executable from the command-line and include `zwitterion-config.js` in your client code before other files are requested:
 ```
 node_modules/.bin/zwitterion
 ```